The Council's Budget

 The Council takes a prudent approach and maintains an adequate level of reserves to mitigate such risks, as such the Council is currently debt-free and therefore not subject to the impact of significant increases in interest rates on borrowing,

-The Council has approved a balanced budget for 2024/25 that is robust, affordable, and deliverable.
-Over the 5-year period of the MTFS the Council is forecasting and overall deficit of £1.585m.
-Whilst this deficit can be met from reserves, the use of reserves is not a long-term solution and identification and delivery of schemes for the Transformation and Efficiency Plan will be critical in ensuring a balanced budget can be achieved going forward.
+The Council has approved a balanced budget for 2025/26 that is robust, affordable, and deliverable.
+Over the 5-year period of the MTFS the Council is forecasting and overall deficit of £0.172m.
+Whilst this deficit can be met from reserves, the use of reserves is not a long-term solution.
+The Transformation and Efficiency Plan has been pivotal in reducing this deficit and opportunities to close the gap will continue to be sought to help ensure a balanced budget can be achieved going forward.

 The Council’s Medium Term Financial Strategy (MTFS) firstly seeks to ensure that the Council remains financially resilient and able to deliver the services it must by law; secondly to ensure the resilience of the budget in a time of significant budget pressures and real terms decreases in funding, thirdly to ensure that the Council continues to embrace opportunities that support the economic growth and development within the Borough; fourthly maintain discretionary services valued by the residents; and finally, support the Council’s targets for carbon reduction.
 Thus, ensuring the Council continues to deliver its Corporate Strategy objectives, in accordance with the corporate strategy approved in December 2023.